up42/up42-py/docs/tasking.md

 ```
 The following statuses mean you can [download assets from storage](storage.md):

-- `BEING_FULFILLED`: some order assets are delivered
+- `BEING_FULFILLED`: Some order assets are delivered.
-- `FULFILLED`: all order assets are delivered
+- `FULFILLED`: All order assets are delivered.